 A simple way to bring a rhythm

 back to normal

 In some cases, when an arrhythmia comes on without chest pain, particularly if it is a fast, regular rhythm, lying down on the floor and elevating the legs and feet, hips close to the wall, resting the feet on the wall can rush blood down to the heart and make the heart rhythm come back to normal.
 Please discuss with your doctor.
-Also consider drinking one to three glasses of water for fluid replacement.
 An arrhythmia is commonly called heart palpitations by the general public.

 History of heart disease -- coronary artery disease, stents, heart valve disease, myocardial infarction, congestive heart failure, cardiomyopathy, and pericarditis.

 Hyperthyroidism or overactive thyroid gland can cause arrhythmia, particularly atrial fibrillation

 Over the counter medicines including cold medicines that have pseudoephedrine or related compounds.

 Alcohol, when used in excess, increases the risk for atrial fibrillation

 Stress, whether emotional or physical

 Lack of good sleep is a common cause